astrosat/django-astrosat-users/README.md

 4. `pipenv install`
 5. `python manage.py makemigrations && python manage.py migrate` as needed
 6. `python manage.py collectstatic --noinput` as needed
+7. `pytest` and enjoy
-7. `python manage.py runserver` goto "http://localhost:8000" and enjoy
+8. `python manage.py runserver` goto "http://localhost:8000" and enjoy

 note that "django-astrosat-users/examples/Pipfile" was created using `pipenv install -e ..`; this uses a pointer to "django-astrosat-users/setup.py" in the virtual environment and creates a entry like [packages.ed0a5ba]; if the distribution changes just run `pipenv update ed0a5ba`, otherwise code changes should just be picked up b/c  of the `-e` flag.